-Full type inference is not supported, but the return type can be elided.
-A parameter is written as (name: type).
+Hindley-Milner-style type inference is supported.
+A parameter may be given a type with the notation (name: type).
 Functions may not be recursive.
 Optionally, the programmer may put shape declarations in the return type and parameter types; see Shape Declarations.
 A function can be polymorphic by using type parameters, in the same way as for Type Abbreviations:

-'''

 let reverse [n] 't (xs: [n]t): [n]t = xs[::-1]

-'''